Parici75/statsplotly/README.md

 ## Documentation

-Details of the public API can be found in the [documentation](https://parici75.github.io/statsplotly).
+Main features and details of the public API can be found in the [documentation](https://parici75.github.io/statsplotly).

-Main features of the API are demonstrated in a demo [notebook](https://nbviewer.org/github/parici75/statsplotly/blob/main/docs/notebooks/statsplotly_demo.ipynb).

 ## Installation